 The first millennium in the history of the Catholic Church witnessed victory over the major persecutions by the Roman Empire, followed by the conversion of Rome and its becoming the champion of the Faith, the defender of the Church, and the center of missionary activity throughout the known world.
 Nation after nation was evangelized, and millions of people were being led to the way of salvation in century after century.
+Through the efforts of great saints and missionaries sent by Rome, such lands as Ireland, France, Spain, England, Germany, the Scandinavian countries, and the immense Slavic world, were made glorious parts of an ever-expanding Christian world, united in faith and discipline.

 The very year 1000 saw the scholarly Pope Sylvester II united with his idealistic student, the young emperor Otto III.
 Both shared the happy vision of a united Christendom in which Church and state cooperate, each in its own sphere, in fulfilling God’s command to bring the way of salvation to all nations.
 Sylvester II — the pope who donated the famous crown of St. Stephen, king of Hungary, one of the last nations to be won for the Faith — had taken the papal name Sylvester in honor of St. Sylvester I, and in the hope of restoring the happy union and cooperation between that pope and his friend, the Emperor Constantine the Great.